DownTheMatrix/100-days-of-code/log.md

 **Thoughts:** I'm currently engaged on different e-learning platforms: Udacity, Udemy, FreeCodeCamp, SoloLearn and W3Schools.
 I plan to resume studying Python intensively as soon as I feel confident enough with JavaScript.
 My method is to create a small program or a document and put what I studied into practice as soon as possible.

+### Day 3: 2018 January 10, Wednesday

+**Today's Progress**: After a brief break, I resumed diving into JavaScript.
+I started the online course "Watch and Code", which was recommended to me by some fellow students.
+The course comes revolves about the building of a real application (an interactive "To Do List"), and it comes with many practical examples.

+**Thoughts:** In order to advance fast enough I'm gonna continue with the courses I'm currently following and implement what I learn asap.
+Next step will be the completion of a portfolio webpage, which could also prove useful in the future.